 So, putting a call to (main)

-at the bottom of the file and using sbcl --script gits-commits.lisp
+at the bottom of the file and using sbcl --load gits-commits.lisp

 is the way to go ...